Gaia EDR3 proper motions of Milky Way dwarfs I: 3D Motions and Orbits: Results and discussion

 However, the Magellanic stream properties are apparently better reproduced by a ``ram-pressure + collision'' model \citep{hammer15Magellanic}, which only requires the unquestionable collision between the two Clouds 250 to 300 Myr ago.
 This type of model recovers \citep{wang19complete} the HI and stellar properties of the Magellanic Bridge, and additionally the unusual 30 kpc elongated shape of the SMC on the line of sight, discovered after examining the young variable star distribution \citep{ripepi17VMC}. \citet{wang19complete} argued that it is the recent collision between the Clouds that dominates their past orbital history, and that a light LMC ($\leqslant 2\times10^{10}$ $M_{\odot}$) is required to let large amounts of ionized gas ($>10^{9}$ $M_{\odot}$, see \citealt{Fox2014}) be stripped from both LMC and SMC due to the ram-pressure exerted by the MW halo gas.

-In Figure~\ref{fig:r_v} there are several dSphs that share a kinetic energy similar is to that of the LMC, namely Bootes II, Carina II, Carina III, Hydrus \& Tucana II.
+In Figure~\ref{fig:r_v} there are several dwarf galaxies that share a kinetic energy similar is to that of the LMC, namely Bootes II, Carina II, Carina III, Hydrus \& Tucana II.
 Carina II, Carina III \& Hydrus may have their orbits significantly affected by the LMC, or they could be bound to it \citep{patel20Orbital}, an issue that also depends on the total LMC mass.
-Therefore, and despite the accuracy of the Gaia EDR3 3D velocities (see error bars in Figure~\ref{fig:r_v}), the uncertainties in the mass and potential of the MW are too large for a robust conclusion on the fraction of dSphs that are bound to the MW.
+Therefore, and despite the accuracy of the Gaia EDR3 3D velocities (see error bars in Figure~\ref{fig:r_v}), the uncertainties in the mass and potential of the MW are too large for a robust conclusion on the fraction of dwarf galaxies that are bound to the MW.

 In contrast to this, we confirm that the pericenter determination is very robust, and almost independent of the mass model \citep{simon18Gaia}.
-Half of the dSphs have the same pericenters for all the different MW mass models, within less than 10\% and well within their error bars.
-Only 3 dSphs (Antlia II, Crater II, and Fornax) show a pericenter almost 2 times smaller when using the high MW mass model (PE$_\mathrm{HM}$) compared to result from the low MW mass model (PE$_\mathrm{LM}$).
+Half of the dwarf galaxies have the same pericenters for all the different MW mass models, within less than 10\% and well within their error bars.
+Only 3 dwarf galaxies (Antlia II, Crater II, and Fornax) show a pericenter almost 2 times smaller when using the high MW mass model (PE$_\mathrm{HM}$) compared to result from the low MW mass model (PE$_\mathrm{LM}$).